4neesh/DevBlog/src/posts/018_SolidS.md

 <br>
 <h4>Single responsibility principle</h4>
 <p>
-The single responsibility principle asserts that any one class must have just one responsibility, and therefore just <strong>one reason to change</strong>.
-When classes are designed, component that all change for the same reason are grouped under the same responsibility under one class.<br>
+The single responsibility principle asserts that any one class must have just one responsibility, and therefore just <strong>one reason to change</strong>.<br>
-The SRP defines classes to contain behaviours that always correlate back to their defined responsibility.
-Classes that use SRP will be able to correlate each function they have back to the single responsibility.
-Classes that have multiple responsibilities may contain many reasons to change, and as a result, may create unrelated behaviour or side effects when they are later updated.
+Classes that use the SRP will be able to track each of their behaviours back to the single responsibility.
+Alternatively, classes with multiple responsibilities may contain many reasons to change.
+As we will later discuss, an update to a class with multiple responsibilities may cause unrelated side effects to the function of the class that can cause further problems within a complex application.
 </p>
 <p>
-The SRP creates classes that can be described as being <i>cohesive</i> and <i>robust</i>.
-A sign that a class has a well defined purpose and singular responsibility can arise when you are naming them against the responsibility.
-If you find it difficult to define a name of a class based upon its responsibility, it is likely the class has many responsibilities or is not clear to a single purpose. </p>
+The SRP creates classes that are described as being <i>cohesive</i> and <i>robust</i>.
+A sign that a class has a well defined purpose and singular responsibility can arise when you are naming the class against the responsibility.
+If you find it difficult to define a name of a class based upon its responsibility, it is likely the class has many responsibilities or is not clear to a single purpose.</p>
 <br>
 <h4>Class cohesion</h4>
 <p>